Professionals recommend crate training a puppy

 remove any collars that might catch on the crate fixtures.

-course.
+with patience and love.
 The effort you put in now will pay off for a long time.
-Good